minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-remove.rst

 .. end-mc-admin-svcacct-remove-desc

-The :mc:`mc admin user svcacct remove` alias has equivalent functionality to :mc:`mc admin user svcacct rm`.
+The :mc:`mc admin user svcacct remove` command has equivalent functionality to :mc:`mc admin user svcacct rm`.

 Applications can no longer authenticate using that access key after removal.